 That month, telehealth claims increased by over 4,346% compared to the year before.
-When looking at February, there was a 121% increase between 2019 and 2020.
+For the month of February, year to year, there was a 121% increase between 2019 and 2020.

 THE LARGER TREND

-It was around the same time that the government relaxed its rules around telehealth that its usage numbers began to escalate.
+It was around the same time, when the government relaxed its rules around telehealth, that the usage numbers began to escalate.

 Last week, a group of 340 organizations signed a letter to Congress trying to get telehealth policies to become permanent.

-That letter followed a proposed rule from the Centers of Medicare and Medicaid Services that would make telehealth services permanent for home health.
+That letter followed a proposed rule from the Centers for Medicare and Medicaid Services that would make telehealth services permanent for home health.

 Email the writer: email@example.com